The Ultimate Guide to Headless CMS

 Supporting the Authoring Process

-One common concern people—and especially marketers and content editors—have about headless CMS is the diminishing of their smooth and visual tools for creating, editing, and maintaining content.
-Switching from tree structures, WYSIWYG page builders, and marketing suites to a “database and an API” does not sound especially tempting for these people.
+One common concern content editors have about headless CMS is the diminishing of their smooth and visual tools for creating, editing, and maintaining content.
+Switching from tree structures, WYSIWYG page builders, and marketing suites to a “database and an API” does not sound especially tempting.

-It is true that some “pure” headless vendors have little to offer the marketing side of the organization, but many headless vendors do offer features that support the authoring process—this is what we call “next-gen headless CMS.”
+It is true that some “pure” headless vendors have little to offer the marketing side of the organization.
+However, many headless vendors offer features that support the authoring process.
+This is what we call “next gen headless CMS.”

 Author